 small drop remaining on the straw tip and apply it to the nub.
 Rotate the

 pot and blot up any excess WD-40 with a paper towel.

 Push Button Switch Alert

 This switch is the thru the front panel right angle switch

 On rare occassions, when using a bit too much solder, kit builders may

-contact the metal mounting ears.
-If both ears happen to contact the
+the metal mounting ears.
+If both ears happen to contact the solder on each

 Maxim MAX365 IC Alert